Online Adversarial Stabilization of Unknown Networked Systems

-However, since most existing literature ports centralized learning-based control techniques over to the distributed case, they a priori assume that the underlying dynamics are stable, or that a stabilizing distributed controller is known.
-For a large-scale networked system, such assumptions are typically unrealistic, since designing stabilizing distributed controllers itself is a nontrivial task as described above.
-Further, until now, scalability and information constraints have only been considered separately; no general approach exists.
+However, since most existing literature ports centralized learning-based control techniques over to the distributed setting, almost all previous work assumes that the underlying dynamics are stable, or that a stabilizing and distributed controller is known.
+For a large-scale networked system, such assumptions are often unrealistic, because designing stabilizing distributed controllers itself is a significant task even if the dynamics model is available \cite{rotkowitz2005characterization, han2003lmi, wang2014localized,fardad2014design, anderson2019system, zheng2020equivalence}.

-In this work, we address scalability and information constraints simultaneously for unknown networked systems and address the following fundamental question: